Published July 6, 2026 · Facts last verified July 6, 2026

 | Doing professional work that needs frontier models (GPT, Claude, Gemini) with a privacy layer | None of the three — that is the gap Secret Chat AI exists to fill; see our head-to-heads |

-| Unwilling to let any cloud see prompts at all | A local model — see self-hosting explained |
+| Unwilling to let any cloud see prompts at all | A local model — see self-hosting explained and what it really costs |

 Frequently Asked Questions